jackyzha0/jackyzha0.github.io/content/posts/react.md

 ![What if you wanted to reuse this 'product card' component?](/posts/images/react/component-reuse.png)*What if you wanted to reuse this 'product card' component?*

 The main philosophy of functional React is that you shouldn't override and inherit behaviour.
-Instead, get the behaviour you want by creating and composing reusable *components*.
+Instead, get the behaviour you want by creating and [[thoughts/composable|composing]] reusable *components*.
 Each of these components can hold some sort of data of its own, called its **state**.
 Each component can also take in a few arguments or parameters called **properties** or **props** for short.
 Each component is composed up of either primative HTML elements (e.g. `<div>` or `<h1>`) or other React components.
 The elements that a component is made up of are called its **children**.

 ![React Component Diagram](/posts/images/react/component-diagram.png)*React Component Diagram*